What We Believe

 Of Baptism and the Lord's Supper

-We believe that Christian baptism is the immersion in water of a believer in the name of the Father, of the Son, and of the Holy Ghost, with the authority of the local church, to show forth in a solemn and beautiful emblem of our faith in the crucified, buried, and risen Savior, with its effect in our death to sin and resurrection to a new life; that it is prerequisite to the privileges of a church relation and to the Lord’s supper, in which the members of the church, by the sacred use of the bread and the fruit of the vine are to commemorate together the dying love of Christ; preceded always by solemn self-examination.
-Neither of these sacraments posses or provide any saving efficacy.
+We believe that Christian baptism is the immersion in water of a believer in the name of the Father, the Son, and the Holy Ghost, with the authority of the local church, to show forth in a solemn and beautiful emblem our faith in the crucified, buried, and risen Savior, and of our death to sin and resurrection to a new life.
+We believe that baptism is a prerequisite to the privileges of church membership and to participation in the Lord’s Supper.

 Of the Righteous and the Wicked

-We believe that there is a radical and essential difference between the righteous and the wicked; that such only as through faith are justified in the name of the Lord Jesus, and sanctified by the Spirit of our God, are truly righteous in His esteem; while all such as continue in impenitence and unbelief are in His sight wicked, and under the curse, and this distinction holds among men both in and after death, in the everlasting felicity of the saved and the everlasting suffering of the lost.
+We believe that there is a radical and essential difference between the righteous and the wicked.
+Those who, through faith, are justified in the name of the Lord Jesus and sanctified by the Spirit of our God, are truly righteous in His esteem.
+All who continue in impenitence and unbelief are, in His sight, wicked and under the curse.
+This distinction exists among men both in this life and after death, resulting in the everlasting felicity of the saved and the everlasting suffering of the lost.

 (I Jn.
 2:29; I Jn.
 5:19; Gal.
 3:10; Rom.
 6:23; Luke 16:25; Matt.
 25:34, 41)